-Yoga therapy tailors these to the capacities of the individual.
-By adapting Yoga techniques and practices to help individuals facing health challenges on any level, clients learn to manage their condition, reduce symptoms, restore balance, increase strength, and improve attitude and expand their field of awareness.
+Yoga therapy, derived from the Yoga tradition of Patanjali and the Ayurvedic system of health care refers to the adaptation and application of Yoga techniques and practices to help individuals facing health challenges at any level manage their condition, reduce symptoms, restore balance, increase vitality, and improve attitude.

 Yoga therapy adapts the practice of Yoga to the needs of people with specific or persistent health problems not usually addressed in a group class.

 Yoga comprises a wide range of mind/body practices, from postural and breathing exercises to deep relaxation and meditation.
 Yoga therapy tailors these to the health needs of the individual.
 It helps to promote all-round positive health, as well as assisting particular medical conditions.
 The therapy is particularly appropriate for many chronic conditions that persist despite conventional medical treatment.

 - Yoga Therapy and Training Center, Marie Quail

 Yoga therapy is the use of the techniques of Yoga to create, stimulate, and maintain an optimum state of physical, emotional, mental, and spiritual health.